The 2024 Frontier League Hall of Fame Class

 Scott Dunn

 Scott Dunn played for two teams during his Frontier League career, the Traverse City Beach Bums, where he started his career in 2010 and played through 2013, and the Washington Wild Things in 2014 where he ended his career.
 In 2010, Dunn was drafted in the second round of the Frontier League Draft.
-The right-handed pitcher from Clinton, Pennsylvania, and Slippery Rock University, finished his career with a 38-15 record, a 2.83 earned run average, 10 saves over 445.1 innings in 130 games, with 53 of those being starts.
-Dunn received honors of playing in the 2013 All-Star game and was awarded the 2013 Pitcher of the Year Award.
-Scott Dunn sits in second place all time in wins.
+The right-handed pitcher from Clinton, Pennsylvania, and Slippery Rock University, finished his career with a 38-15 record, a 2.83 earned run average, and 10 saves over 445.1 innings in 130 games, with 53 of those being starts.
+Dunn played in the 2013 All-Star game and was awarded the 2013 Pitcher of the Year Award.
+Scott Dunn sits in second place all-time in wins.

 Eric Massingham